KyleMardell/freeflow-app/README.md

 ### Issues
-In order to track the development process, I broke each task down into an issue and added it to a separate project board.
-This meant I could distinguish between user stories and development tasks, helping to manage my time and have a clear understanding of what needed to be done next.
-I created issues for each of the development stages, including design, back end, front end, testing and documentation based tasks.
-This also helped to ensure that there were no large features or steps overlooked.
+To track the development process, I broke each task down into an issue and added it to a separate project board.
+This approach allowed me to distinguish between user stories and development tasks, helping to manage my time and maintain a clear understanding of what needed to be done next.
+I created issues for each stage of development, including design, back-end, front-end, testing, and documentation tasks.
+This also helped ensure that no large features or steps were overlooked.

-With the use of labels, issues were clearly categorised helping to distinguish between design, code and documentation, as well as front end or back end.
+With the use of labels, issues were clearly categorized, helping to distinguish between design, code, and documentation, as well as front-end or back-end tasks.
 I also used milestones to represent sprints, with each sprint lasting an average of 3-5 days.
-Sprints were named as each part of the development process, helping to keep track of the time and work loads remaining.
-As I was using an agile way of working, this meant there were issues that were ran over into the following sprint or design elements that were adapted from the initial plans.
+Sprints were named according to each part of the development process, which helped keep track of the time and remaining workload.
+As I was working in an agile manner, some issues extended into the following sprint, or design elements were adapted from the initial plans.

 ## Features